 Chances are, everything you need to prepare sourdough is in your kitchen already.

-Whole-wheat flour and water.
+Whole-wheat or rye flour and water.
 That's all you need to make sourdough starter.
 No need for exotic concoctions, or a 100-year-old seed starter from your grandmother.
 It takes about five days to get a new starter established.
 You can keep it living indefinitely, feeding it flour and water once or twice daily depending on the growth rate.
 It can also be refrigerated and only fed weekly.

 Get the Full Recipe: Whole-Wheat Sourdough Starter